COOL Workshop 2015

-- Check that the length of the paper does not exceed the limited stated above.
+- Check that the length of the paper does not exceed the limit stated above.

-Please check your paper against this list of common oversights before submitting your paper, giving particular attention to the formatting of Figures, Tables and References.
+Please check your paper against this list of common oversights before uploading your paper, paying particular attention to the formatting of Figures, Tables and References.

 - Authors: The names of authors, their organizations/affiliations, and mailing addresses should be in 12 pt uppercase and lowercase letters.
 When there is more than one author, the submitting author should be first, followed by the co-authors.
 Co-authors should be grouped by affiliation and then be listed alphabetically.
 Primary authors are kindly reminded that it is their responsibility to check the accuracy of the title and co-authors entered in the SPMS abstract.
 There should be an exact match to those appearing in the paper.
 This is required to ensure the proper indexing of authors to papers in the published Proceedings.

 - Section Headings: Section headings should NOT be numbered.
 Use 12 pt bold UPPERCASE, Centered in the column.

 - Subsection Headings: Use 12 pt italic lowercase and uppercase.
 The initial letters of significant words are capitalized, and the heading is left aligned in the column.

 - Figures: Figure captions should be placed below the figure and centered if on one line, but justified if spanning two or more lines.
 See the JACoW Template, and in particular:

 - Figure 1: A one line figure caption.

 - Figure 2: A figure caption that takes two lines or more is justified